Skip to main content

 Intellectual Property Management Software Selection Criteria

-When selecting the best intellectual property management software to include in this list, I considered common buyer needs and pain points like managing patent renewals and ensuring compliance with global IP laws.
+When selecting the best intellectual property management software to include in this list, I considered common buyer needs and pain points like managing patent renewals, ensuring compliance with global IP laws, and implementing comprehensive trademark monitoring services to protect brand assets.
 I also used the following framework to keep my evaluation structured and fair:

 Core Functionality (25% of total score)